check icon Free Email Newsletter

 This is a Side Page.
 Return to Sect Index.

 Shugendo.
-Research Credits.NOTE: This page relies heavily on the research and assistance of Dr. Gaynor Sekimori of the Centre for the Study of Japanese Religions, School of Oriental and African Studies (SOAS), University of London.
-She is also a visiting professor at Kokugakuin University (Tokyo, Japan).
+Research Credits.NOTE: This page relies heavily on the research and assistance of Dr. Gaynor Sekimori, formerly of the Centre for the Study of Japanese Religions, School of Oriental and African Studies (SOAS), University of London.
+When this story was first published (April 2009), she was also a visiting professor at Kokugakuin University (Tokyo, Japan).
 She has authored and translated numerous books and articles on Japan’s Shugendō religious traditions.
-Also, on 13 June 2010, a special orchestral and stage performance featuring the life of En no Gyōja will be held in Nara Prefecture in celebration of its 1300th anniversary.
-Details here.

 WHAT’S HERE